 You should also ask these questions when you see the “We Buy Houses” signs along the roads.
 Before conducting business with ANY cash for homes real estate investor, verify their legitimacy.
 What is the name of the company?
 What is their physical address?
 Can you visit their local Arizona company location?
 Who owns the company?
 Is there a website available for more information?
 Simple yes or no answers help avoid “We Buy Houses” scams in the SE Valley.
 If the answers yield more “no” than “yes’ answers, you should likely continue the search for a real estate investor.
 Legitimate companies take care of customers and put their minds at ease.
 They understand that selling a home is a major undertaking and treat clients with respect.

 A reputable cash for homes buyer will answer any questions that you may have.
 More often than not, they’ll also use a website for marketing.
 Investors without a website or physical location may have a legitimate reason, but if you do not feel safe and confident, never do business with them.
 The more information you find about a cash home buyer, the less likely it is a scam.

-Run fast when an investor will not answer simple questions.
+Run fast when an investor will not answer simple questions its probably a ripoff.
 It is obvious you can assume they are hiding information for a reason.
 You want a company that has nothing to hide, who does what he says, and who takes care of your needs.

 If you don’t feel comfortable talking directly to the real estate investor, Google to the rescue.
 If you don’t find information about the company, question why.
 Over 90% of the world’s population uses the internet.
 Question any business that does not.
 Look at the Better Business Bureau (BBB) website for more information about the buyer.
 If a company isn’t listed with the BBB or has anything less than a B-rating, it’s a red flag you should not ignore.